Curiosity is one of the most important spiritual disciplines you’ve never heard of. That’s right, curiosity.

 Curiosity gives you the courage to challenge fear and eventually expose it.

-Grit and resilience are cultural buzzwords.
-Rightfully so, in my opinion.
-Resilience is one of the most important traits for growing and persevering in faith.
+Resilience is an important trait for growing and persevering in faith.

 Curiosity aids resiliency in two ways.
 First, curious people are used to no. Rejection and failure don’t derail them.
 Second, curious people aren’t enslaved to certainty.
 They don’t claim their perspective as gospel.